Short is the new long. No longer relegated to those over 40, updated versions of short layered haircuts are all the rage at the moment.

 The super-short pixie is super cute if you can pull it off.

-It’s pretty much as close as you can get to wash-and-go.
+It’s pretty much as close as you can get to wash-and-go, super low maintenance.
 Lots of little choppy layers take the guesswork out of styling, not to mention will save you loads on styling and hair care products.

 #4.
 Sculpted Pixie